lshash/Gram_Potter/README.md

 ## how to use it
 >pynput

-pynput is not essential. but please install, it would not be harmful
+pynput is not essential. but please install, it would not be harmful, and this version is pynput version.

 >selenium

 core thing, you should install it if you really want to do it.

 >geckodriver

 you should get the geckodriver executable. and please modify the path in grampotter.py source to this.